Flats Fishing:

 When a bonefish takes the fly, you will feel resistance with your line hand as you begin the “strip” part of the retrieve.
 Normally this gradual pulling against the resistance is all you need to set the hook.
 Avoid setting the hook with your rod tip.

-If the fish did not take the fly, you do the same thing again, perhaps with a more active strip to start, then let it sink to the bottom.
-The majority of hookups and the best hook sets come when the bonefish goes down on the fly not when he’s chasing the fly straight on.
+If the fish did not take the fly, do the same thing again, perhaps with a more active strip to start, then let it sink to the bottom.
+The majority of hookups and the best hook sets come when the bonefish goes down on the fly, not when he’s chasing the fly straight on.

 What makes the stripping process more complicated is the action of wind and current on the movement of the boat.
 If the boat is drifting towards the fish, you’ll need to make long strips to pick up the slack.
 If you’re drifting fast and the guide says the fish has taken the fly, you may actually have to strike with both your hand and the rod to take all the slack out of the line.
 Striking with the rod is generally something you only do after you’ve felt the fish with your strip strike.
 However, if you can’t possibly take up the slack with your hand, you may have to go for broke and use the rod too.